 We are incredibly proud of the wide range of activities on offer to our pupils.
 There are more than 80 activities available each week, and the choices change on a termly basis.
 Pupils are able to request activities that are not currently on offer through the School Council; several of the new activities in the programme have been offered in response to these requests.

-You can view the Activity Programme for the summer term below.
+You can view the Activity Programme for the Spring Term below.

 It is difficult to capture sporting life at Kingswood Prep School in just a few sentences.
 Through PE lessons, games lessons, matches, activities and after-school clubs, students encounter a wide breadth of opportunity.
 KPS approaches sport with a child-centred, rather than a results-centred, mindset and provides every child with as many different experiences as possible.
 The overall aim is to instil an enjoyment of a variety of physical activities that will endure far beyond Year 6.

 Physical activity at Kingswood can be broken down into the following activities:

 - Games lessons: generic ball skills, hockey, rugby, football, netball, cricket, rounders, tennis

 - Inter-school fixtures: hockey, football, rugby, netball, cricket, rounders, cross-country, athletics, aquathon, triathlon, tennis, swimming, judo, fencing, orienteering